Skip to main content

 Photo of Vina del mar Santiago, ChileGetty Images / Holger Leue

-Not far from Santiago is a city called Vina del Mar, or "Garden City," where visitors can enjoy outdoor sports, excellent cuisine, and recreational opportunities.
-In Vina del Mar, you can visit old castles, mansions, museums and more.
-There are many Vina del Mar tours leaving from Santiago, so it's a perfect day trip if you're hoping to get out of the city and see somewhere new.
+Not far from Santiago is a city called Viña del Mar or “Garden City,” where visitors can enjoy outdoor sports and excellent cuisine.
+Just next door is the UNESCO World Heritage site of Valparaíso, famous for its steep funiculars and bright, hilltop houses.
+There are many tours leaving from Santiago, making it a perfect day trip if you’re hoping to get out of the city and see the Pacific coast.

 7. Soak Up Culture At Museums